krzys9876/simple_xlsx_writer/README.md

 So I decided to write my own *xlsx* export for two reasons:

 First and foremost, the two existing engines I use (*openpyxl*, *xlsxwriter*) available in *pandas* do not store large files efficiently.
-The problem is when I must load large number of records, up to Excel limit (2^20 = 1048576) and then send it over email (this is quite often the easies way to share data...).
+The problem is when I must load large number of records, sometimes beyond Excel limit (2^20 = 1048576) and then send it over email
+(this is quite often the easies way to share data...).
 The files get way big.

 Secondly, I just want to understand *xlsx* internals and use the simples possible code to handle files.